 I mean really truly wondering about how to pay down debt.
 Save for retirement and maybe just maybe go on a vacation.
 We did a few years ago actually.
-It was a part of frugal living baby steps.
+It was a part of frugal living and the Dave Ramsey baby steps.

 A few years ago my husband lost his job, a good one.
 He had trained for this job, he had even put in months away from our family.